deresedwm/airbnb-clone-project/README.md

    -   Git and GitHub
 - Design Tools
    -   Figma for UI/UX design

+# Frontend
+-React.js with HTML, CSS, JavaScript
+-TailwindCSS for styling
+-Figma for UI/UX design
+# Backend
+- Django: A high-level Python web framework used for building the RESTful API.
+- Django REST Framework (DRF): Provides tools for creating and managing RESTful APIs.
+- PostgreSQL: A powerful relational database used for data storage.
+- GraphQL: Allows for flexible and efficient querying of data.
+- Celery: For handling asynchronous tasks such as sending notifications or processing payments.
+- Redis: Used for caching and session management.
+# DevOps
+- Docker Containerization tool for consistent development and deployment environments
+- Git & GitHub for version control
+- GitHub Actions – CI/CD pipelines

 Document design goals and key features
 Create page descriptions for main views